 As a Catholic community prayer is central to our daily life at school.
-Every morning there is an act of collective worship throughout the school.
+Every day there is an act of collective worship throughout the school.
 Each day starts and ends with prayer and Grace is said before lunch.

 We follow the liturgical calendar and we celebrate Mass at St Philip Howard on Holy days of obligation such as - Epiphany, Corpus Christi, Mass of the Risen Christ and we also observe St Jude's Feast day among others.
 During Advent, KS1 and Early Years help us remember the Birth of Christ in the Nativity.
-This year, for the first time, we will be sharing our Nativity with the St Philip Howard parishioners in church.
-Before we break up for the Christmas Holidays, the whole school community gather together for a Candle-lit Carol Service.
+Before we break up for the Christmas Holidays, the whole school community gathers together for a Candle-lit Carol Service.

 Penitential services are held during Advent and Lent.
-All children are invited to attend and they are led by our parish priest, Father PJ.
+All children are invited to attend and they are led by our parish priest, Canon John.

 During Holy Week, KS2 lead daily acts of liturgy that help us reflect upon Christ's journey to the cross.
 This culminates in the Veneration of the Cross, in which all the school community (including parents and parishioners) are invited to attend.

-In the autumn term we celebrate Harvest Festival to which all parents are invited and the food collected is sent to a local food-bank.
+In the autumn term we celebrate Harvest Festival and the food collected is sent to a local food-bank.

 We follow the Portsmouth Diocese's programme of study - God Matters

-Autumn term - Creation, Prayers, Saints and Feasts and Advent
+Autumn term - Creation, Prayers, Catholic Social teaching and Advent

 Spring term - Christmas, Revelation, Lent, Holy Week,